Dresch360/MMM-DriveImages/README.md

 2. Open the folder: `mirror-images`
 3. Tap `+` → Upload
 4. Press and hold one photo, then select multiple
-5. Tap Upload or Select
+5. Tap Select → Upload

 Images will appear automatically within a few minutes.